-The How To Do Drama series of articles is a themed set which may (or may not) build up into an indispensible guide for the new or young drama group and its terrified actors, hopeful director and baffled script writer.
+This is the first post in the How to do drama series which may (or may not) build up into an indispensible guide for the new or young drama group and its terrified actors, hopeful director and baffled script writer.

-There comes a time in the life of every church* when someone says “We’ve got a couple of special services coming and we need something to make them special.
+There comes a time in the life of every church* when someone says “We’ve got a couple of special services coming and we need some content that will stand out.
 We need drama!” and all eyes turn to the most likely-looking individuals.
-And so a rag-tag band try to fashion themselves into The Church Drama Group.
+Such moments are the seed of a process played out time and again in churches across the world as a rag-tag band try to fashion themselves into that wondrous and mythical beast, The Church Drama Group.
 The problem is that they’ve never done this before and haven’t a clue where to start.

-This series has church groups in mind but if you are doing drama in a small group in another setting (school, youth group, Girl Scouts, over-60s club…) you will find that most is applicable to what you are doing too.
+This series is aimed primarily at church groups but if you are doing drama in a small group in another setting (school, youth group, scouts, Retired Men, Gay Pride) you may find that many of the basics are applicable to what you are doing too.

-I have little idea what will eventually be covered and in how much detail.
-If you have ideas, if you are in a drama group and want something discussed, let me know!
+I have some idea what topics may be covered, but if you have ideas, if you are in a drama group and want something discussed, let me know!
 This is highly unlikely to develop into a learned encyclopaedia, but if it reassures just one actor, director, writer or producer that others have been where they are, or gives a hint of the options available, then it has done its work.

 * This is not strictly true.
 There are churches that don’t believe in drama.
 There are churches that have no-one young enough to actually climb on to a stage.
-There are churches that wish to concentrate on their special ministry to transatlantic swimmers and ice-cream sellers.
+There may be churches that wish to concentrate on their special ministry to surfers or magicians.
 So I was exaggerating a little.